-Advice from a Dallas car accident lawyer on how to find a safe used car.
+Advice from an accident lawyer on how to find a safe used car.

 Will you be buying a new car in the New Year?
 If you are like many Americans, you may be considering a used vehicle.
 In 2011, more than 12.5 used vehicles were sold.
 Many of these cars were excellent deals.
 The lower price allowed many buyers to get nicer and safer cars than if they were buying new.
 But some of these cars were dangerous.
 Second-hand cars come with no guarantees of safety.
 In fact, many used vehicles have safety defects that have been subject to recall.
 How do you make sure a used car is safe before you buy?

 The Dallas accident lawyers at the Rasansky Law Firm have compiled this list of used-car buying tips in this used car buying guide: